POMATOpl/cpp-docs.pl-pl/docs/standard-library/slice-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odległość między elementami w kawałku valarray.
+Odległość między elementami w wycinku valarray.

 ### <a name="example"></a>Przykład